Don Debelak offers affordable patents http://www.patentsbydondebelak.com

 Don’t always assume the benefit is just for the end user.
 Benefits to the distribution channel can be just as important, and just as powerful.
 Better packaging, better terms, easier to handle product lines are all important benefits to the distribution channel and companies spend as much time looking for advantages in the distribution channel as they do looking for advantages for end users.

 Have you ever had a CD or DVD skip or play a very distorted sound or picture.
 Well that can be easily repaired because rarely is the electronic signal distorted, instead the optical layer is damaged.
 Repair the optical layer and that $15 to $20 CD or DVD is as good as new.
 Daniel Henry knew that and he put together the very first optical repair kit called Wipe Out and he was ready to roll.
 But at first sales were a huge dud.
 A great benefit and people wouldn’t buy.
 Why – they didn’t know CDs and DVDs could be repaired.
 They thought it was a hoax.
-Once again, the obvious benefit is not because of the product, but because of the end users perceptions either of your product or their problem.
+Once again pointing out it the obvious benefit is not because of the product, but because of the end users perceptions either of your product or their problem.

 Henry bounced back by running a major publicity program to editors of key magazines, sending out free samples and telling editors to try and repair their damaged CDs and DVDs.
 They tried the product, it worked and the praised the product widely in print –leading to big sales of Wipe Out.
-With endorsements on the package, consumers started to believe the claims and the product was a big hit.
+With endorsements on the package consumers started to believe and the product was a big hit.

 When you start to evaluate whether or not your product has a truly obvious benefit, don’t concentrate on the product, concentrate on the problem or situation the product addresses.
 Ask people if they experience the problem you are addressing, and see how they describe.
 Eric Teng, who created the Garlic Twist, a new and easier way to mince garlic, started out by asking people if they ever used a garlic press, the old fashion way to mince garlic, and if they did how they felt it worked and what they thought could be done to improve the product.
 When one person after another complained about the press, Teng knew he had a winner, and his product’s sales of over $600,000 a year demonstrate that the Garlic Twists benefit is indeed truly obvious.